Sergio De Gregorio (politician): Judicial proceedings

-Since June 2007 he has been under investigation by the Naples Anti-Mafia Prosecutor for the crimes of laundering and abetting the Camorra.
-On 25 February 2008 he was entered in the register of suspects of the Public Prosecutor of Rome for the crime of corruption.
+In June 2007, De Gregorio was put under investigation by the Naples Anti-Mafia Prosecutor for the crimes of laundering and abetting the Camorra.
+On 25 February 2008, he was entered in the register of suspects of the Public Prosecutor of Rome for the crime of corruption.
 Both investigations were born in Campania, where the Guardia di Finanza discovered a series of checks signed or filmed by De Gregorio.

-On 8 April 2008 he was entered in the register of suspects of the Reggio Calabria district anti-mafia prosecutor's office for external competition in association with mafia-type crimes aimed at recycling.
-On 8 May 2009, the investigating judge of Reggio Calabria, Arena, issued the decree concerning the case.
+On 8 April 2008, he was entered in the register of suspects of the Reggio Calabria district Anti-Mafia Prosecutor's Office for external competition in association with mafia-type crimes aimed at recycling.
+On 8 May 2009, the investigating judge of Reggio Calabria issued the decree concerning the case.

-On 15 February 2012, De Gregorio was investigated for fraud and false invoicing within the scope of the investigation into loans to the daily newspaper L'Avanti! together with the current director Valter Lavitola.
-According to the indictment, Lavitola "as the de facto owner and co-director of the International Press" company that manages the newspaper, and De Gregorio "as effective shareholder since 1997 and co-director of the same company, have shown that the publisher of the L'Avanti!, possessed the legal requirements to obtain the contributions provided for by the law for publishing: a total of 23 million and 200 thousand euros received from 1997 to 2009 including false assumptions.
-On 16 April 2012 a precautionary custody order was issued under house arrest against him by the prosecutor's office of the Republic of Naples, again with reference to the misappropriation of 20 million euros in loans to the daily newspaper L'Avanti!.
+On 15 February 2012, De Gregorio was investigated for fraud and false invoicing within the scope of the investigation into loans to the daily newspaper L'Avanti! together with the director Valter Lavitola.
+According to the indictment, Lavitola "as the de facto owner and co-director of the International Press" company that managed the newspaper and De Gregorio "as effective shareholder since 1997 and co-director of the same company", showed that that the publisher of the L'Avanti! possessed the legal requirements to obtain the contributions provided for by the law for publishing: a total of €23 million and €200,000 received from 1997 to 2009 including false assumptions.
+On 16 April 2012, a precautionary custody order was issued under house arrest against him by the Prosecutor's Office of Naples, again with reference to the misappropriation of €20 million in loans to the daily newspaper L'Avanti!

-De Gregorio was also accused of having been bribed with 3 million euros for his passage to the centre-right in 2007.
-For this reason, in February 2013, Silvio Berlusconi was investigated for concussion.
-On 11 March 2013, speaking with journalists about his involvement in the investigation into the alleged sale of the senators, De Gregorio publicly admitted that he took two million euros in black and committed a crime, therefore.
-On 9 May 2013, the Naples Public Prosecutor asked for Silvio Berlusconi's trial for the alleged sale of the senators.
-A similar request was made for former Senator Sergio De Gregorio and the former director of L'Avanti!
-Valter Lavitola.
-Berlusconi and Lavitola were sentenced on 8 July 2015 to 3 years in prison.
+De Gregorio was accused of having been bribed with €3 million for his passage to the centre-right coalition in 2007.
+For this reason, Silvio Berlusconi was investigated for concussion in February 2013.
+On 11 March 2013, speaking with journalists about his involvement in the investigation into the alleged sale of the senators, De Gregorio publicly admitted that he took €2 million in black and therefore committed a crime.
+On 9 May 2013, the Naples Public Prosecutor asked for Berlusconi's trial for the alleged sale of the senators.
+A similar request was made for De Gregorio and Lavitola.
+On 8 July 2015, Berlusconi and Lavitola were sentenced to 3 years in prison.